Psychotherapy: Eros and magic.

 But then, I never knew what Kit honestly thought or believed!

-In our time, post-Freud, Eros lives in the id, within the Freudian powerhouse of monsters.
-Eros is chthonic, wingless, primal desire (libido) demanding in an inarticulate way, that the outside world satisfies desire.
-The Freudian solution to harnessing the energy of Eros and 'other monsters' is to import - or rather to internalise - a set of behaviours based on our culture's behaviours, values and beliefs.
-Then the energy of Eros can be redirected by the numerous twists and turns of our internalized representation of our culture, our family, and moderated (repressed) or re-directed (sublimated).
+In our time, post-Freud, Eros lives in the id, the Freudian powerhouse of monstrous desires.
+Eros in Freudian thought is chthonic, wingless, primal desire (libido) demanding in an inarticulate way, that the outside world satisfies desire.
+The Freudian solution is to build a cage, or a kind of machine constructed from our culture's behaviours, values and beliefs.
+Then the energy of Eros can be contained or redirected by the numerous twists and turns of our internalized representation of our culture, our family, and moderated (repressed) or re-directed (sublimated).
+And this internal representation of our culture is 'held within' the Freudian concept called the Super-ego.

 Back to Plato.